no-go/UniSocket/README.md

 ### UniSocketException Class

-This object is thrown on errors or if you use polling with the *recv(true)* method.
+This object is thrown on errors.
 You get the thrown message as string from the public attribute *_msg*.

 ### SocketWrapper Class